 Cardamom is often found alongside other warming spices, including anise, cinnamon, cloves, ginger, orange, and vanilla.
 Best known for making authentic Turkish coffee and masala chai, it's a great addition to many coffee cocktails and tea drinks.
 You’ll also find it in some mulled wine and classic wassail recipes.

 This spice is making its way into modern mixology as well.
-For instance, it’s used to make a cardamom simple syrup that sweetens the Moroccan cocktail, in which it’s set against pomegranate.
+For instance, it’s used to make a cardamom simple syrup that sweetens the spiced pomegranate martini, in which it’s set against pomegranate.
 Cardamom pods are also muddled with pink peppercorn in an intriguing genever cocktail called the aura in me.